HoduRe/Warp-Syndrome/README.md

         K/Right Mouse Button: Teleports to the grenade L/Middle Mouse Button: Makes the thrown grenade disappear W/Space (while sliding on a wall): wall-jump

+### Console Commands

+	"quit": quits the game
+	"list": displays a list of all the avaliable commands "map" <map_name>: loads the map with the given name "fps": shows the current fps cap
+	"fps" <n_fps>: changes the cap of fps of the game to the given amount with a range between 30-120 fps "god_mode": toggles god mode
+	"god_mode" <"on">: activates god mode
+	"god_mode" <"off">: disables god mode
+	"save": saves the current state of the game "load":loads the current state of the game

 ## History